Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/05-implementations.typ

   FILL IN THE ERF FORMULA
 ]

-The MLP pipeline is implemented as follows.
-First, a fully connected(FFN) layer, which then feeds into a Gaussian Error Linear Unit (GELU), a non linear activation function.
-The GELU activation function is chosen over other common activations largely because it is smooth/differentiable everywhere, which improves stability and helps preserve information given the small model size.
-Then, it is fed into another fully connected layer, before being passed into the layer norm.
+The MLP pipeline comprises a fully connected (FFN) layer followed by a Gaussian Error Linear Unit (GELU) non-linear activation function.
+We selected GELU over other common activation functions primarily for its smoothness and differentiability, which improve stability and information preservation in smaller models.
+The output is then passed to a second fully connected layer before entering the layer normalization stage.

 #include "../figures/mlp-layers/mlp-layers.typ"

-We can compute the linear layer by multiplying the input tensors with the weight tensors, then performing an addition with the bias vectors.
-However, what makes this challenging is the large shapes of the tensors we are multiplying.
-Of the 9.6 Billion MACs used in the MLP, 99.6% are split across the two matrix multiplications, while the ~8B MACs used int the self attention are primarily distributed among 72 smaller matrix multiplications(12 heads x 6 multiplications per head).
+We compute the linear layer by multiplying input tensors with weight tensors and adding bias vectors.
+The primary challenge lies in the size of these tensors.
+Of the 9.6 billion MACs in the MLP, 99.6% are attributed to these two large matrix multiplications.
+In contrast, the ~8 billion MACs in the Self-Attention mechanism are distributed across 72 smaller matrix multiplications (12 heads $times$ 6 multiplications per head).

 #include "../figures/mlp-layer-math/mlp-layers-math.typ"

 $ "GELU"(x) = x * ( 1/2 + 1/2 "erf"(sqrt(1/2)x)) $

-Another aspect we can optimize is the calculation of GELU.
-True GELU is typically calculated with this formula, which contains an ERF.
-This however, has to be calculated with an integral, something that can not be done easily on an FPGA.
+Another optimization target is the GELU calculation.
+The standard GELU formula involves the Error Function (erf), which requires computing an integral—an operation ill-suited for FPGA hardware.

-As a result, for this paper, we express GELU with a hyperbolic tanh $ "GELU"_approx(x) = frac(1, 2) * x * (1 + tanh(sqrt(2/pi) * (x + 0.044715 * x^3))) $ We can express the tanh through a polynomial approximation.
-Assuming a  Cody and Waite’s rational form to apporximate tanh, commonly used in IR apprxomiation of tan, we only requires 4 fmuls, 3 fadds, and 1 fdiv in single precision.
-Of the non tanh operation, we have 2 fadd,  6 fmul, and 1 fdiv resulting in 16 operations total to calculate the GELU.
+As a result, we approximate GELU using a hyperbolic tangent. ($tanh$) formulation: $ "GELU"_approx(x) = frac(1, 2) * x * (1 + tanh(sqrt(2/pi) * (x + 0.044715 * x^3))) $ We express the $tanh$ function using a polynomial approximation based on Cody and Waite's rational form.
+This approach requires only 4 floating-point multiplications (fmul), 3 additions (fadd), and 1 division (fdiv) in single precision.
+Combined with the non-$tanh$ operations (2 fadd, 6 fmul, 1 fdiv), the entire GELU calculation requires just 16 operations.

-There are more simple approximation, such as a sigmoid approximation $ "GELU"(x) ≈ x * sigma(1.702 * x) $, however, we do not use them in this paper as the MLP ops are already far dominated by the matrix multiplication.
-We however, did experiment with replacing the GELU with a RELU activation function.
-This helped us experiment with the matrix multiplications without running into risks of any potential bottlenecks in the activation function.
+Simpler approximations exist, such as the sigmoid approximation. $ "GELU"(x) approx x * sigma(1.702 * x) $However, we did not employ them as the MLP runtime is dominated by matrix multiplication.
+We did, however, experiment with replacing GELU with ReLU to isolate and test the matrix multiplications without activation function bottlenecks.

 #include "../figures/systolic-array/systolic-array.typ"